Daymorelah/PostIt/README.md

 * Node.js
 * Sequelze as the ORM.
 * Postgresql for data persistence.
+* Mocha as the testing framework and Chai as the assertion library
+* Travis CI for continous integration
+* Hound CI for style cheking commits in PRs
+* Coveralls for test coverage reporting
+* Heroku for continous deployments

 Instructions on how to get the app to your system: